cirosantilli/markdown-style-guide/index.md

 Top-level headers on index-like files such as `README.md` or `index.md` should serve as a title for their parent directory.

-Prefer top-level headers that match the file / directory name, e.g., for file:

-    file-name.md

-Use:

-    # File name

 Downsides of top-level headers:

 -   take up one header level.
 This means that there are only 5 header levels left,